ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 Maker can be finicky.
 I always receive a perl warning that can be ignored
 ```
 Argument "2.56_01" isn't numeric in numeric ge (>=) at /work/GIF/software/programs/perl/5.24.1/lib/site_perl/5.24.1/x86_64-linux-thread-multi/forks.pm line 1570.

+If Maker finished without error, the last line of the MAKER.error file will read MAKER is now finished!!!, and the datastore index log will have an entry for when MAKER started each entry in the genome FASTA file and when it finished or failed that entry.
+It is also good to check the "dpp_contig_master_datastore_index.log" file for errors
 ```
 ### Round 1 maker results
 ```